Esteebaan23/Skin-Cancer-Classification-Bening_vs_Malignant/README.md

-# Skin-Cancer-Classification-Deep-Learning-Project
+# Skin-Cancer-Classification-Bening_vs_Malignant

-Baseline: ResNet50

-Models to Compare: DenseNet121, VGG-16 and Inception V3
+Models to Compare: ResNet50, DenseNet121, VGG-16 and Inception V3

 ## Instructions for Running the Project